 In the output of the show action command, the Template column displays the parameters that must be specified when defining the action in a policy.
 The template contains mandatory keywords, for example, <\$mapAlias\$>.
 The strings enclosed in dollar signs (\$) are parameters that must be specified as part of configuring a policy.

 Note: Some actions do not have any parameters, such as WriteMemory.

 How to specify Keywords in Actions

-The syntax for specifying keywords in actions is described in this section.
-Refer to the following sections for details:
+The syntax for specifying keywords in actions is described in the following sections: